2D-Block Geminals: a non 1-orthogonal and non 0-seniority model with reduced computational complexity: Computational cost reduction by orthogonality constraints

 \subsection{Expression of the overlap for the EPI2O 2D-block geminal ansatz}

 Let $\Phi_1,\ldots,\Phi_n$ and $\Phi'_1,\ldots,\Phi'_n$ be geminals verifying the EPI2O conditions with for all $l$, each $C'_k$ in the ket having the same matrix form as their $C_k$ counterpart in the bra (same block dimensions, types and zero coefficients at the same places).
-One can anticipate a simplification of the overlap formula Eq.(\ref{ovgen1}) since in every block there will be at most traces of length $4$ (product of 4 pairs of block-submatrix) for the cases of spin-unrestricted $4$-type-$2D$-blocks, of length $3$ for the cases of spin-restricted $4$-type-$2D$-blocks or spin-unrestricted $3$-type-$2D$-blocks, of length $2$ for the cases of spin-restricted $3$-type-$2D$-blocks, or of length $1$ for the cases of $1D$-blocks.\\
+One can anticipate a simplification of the overlap formula Eq.(\ref{ovgen1}) since in every block there will be at most $4$-cycle traces (product of 4 pairs of block-sub-matrix) for the cases of spin-unrestricted $4$-type-$2D$-blocks, $3$-cycle traces for the cases of spin-restricted $4$-type-$2D$-blocks or spin-unrestricted $3$-type-$2D$-blocks, $2$-cycle traces for the cases of spin-restricted $3$-type-$2D$-blocks, or $1$-cycle traces for the cases of $1D$-blocks.\\

 We shall prove that Eq.(\ref{ovgen1}) becomes:

 \textbf{Direct demonstration:}\\ To prove the formula, we do not need to distinguish between the $3$-type-$2D$-blocks, and the $4$-type-$2D$-blocks, so we will omit the $\theta$ label of the coefficients and block matrices in the $3$-type cases.
 We decompose each geminal $\Phi_i$ into its $1$-orthogonal part and its EPI2O part: